wp-plugins/atcontent/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Dramatically increase audience and drive more traffic to your blog by connecting with relevant bloggers.
-It’s free to join!
+Easily monetize your blog with sponsored posts and boost your audience 2.5x in 30 days.
+It's free to join!

 == Description ==